Skip to main content

 • You are studying in a program of at least 6 months leading to a degree, diploma, or certificate

-• Your study permit is valid
+• Your study permit is valid and does not contain a condition prohibiting off-campus work

-• You work no more than 20 hours per week during an academic session
+• You work no more than 24 hours per week during an academic session

-Full-Time During Scheduled Breaks
+Unlimited Hours During Scheduled Breaks

-• Winter break (typically December–January)
+• Winter break (typically December to January)

 • Summer break between academic years

-• Spring reading week
+• A fall or spring reading week

-The Temporary Full-Time Authorization (2022–2024)
+The Expired Temporary Full-Time Authorization (2022 to 2024)

-⚠️ Status as of March 2026
+⚠️ Status as of June 2026

 What Violating Work Limits Means for Your Status